March 9, 2026

 Music

-TalkToMeGuy: With that, Dr. Stephanie Seneff is a research scientist at MIT's Science and Artificial Intelligence Laboratory in Cambridge, Massachusetts.
-She has a BS degree from MIT in biology and MSEE and PhD degrees from MIT in electrical engineering and computer science.
+TalkToMeGuy: With that, Dr. Stephanie Seneff is a research scientist at MIT's Computer Science and Artificial Intelligence Laboratory in Cambridge, Massachusetts.
+She has a BS degree from MIT in Biology and MSEE and PhD degrees from MIT in Electrical Engineering and Computer Science.
 Her recent interest had focused on the role of toxic chemicals and micronutrient deficiencies in health and disease with a special emphasis on the pervasive herbicide glyphosate and the mineral sulfur.
 Since 2008, she's authored over three dozen peer-reviewed journal papers on these topics.

 Dr. Stephanie Seneff: So great to be here.
 Thank you for having me.

-TalkToMeGuy: All right, everybody, please just relax, take a deep breath, have a glass of water by because this is going to get... it's always exciting with Stephanie and I get to talk about glyphosate or... oh man, it's mind-blowing.
-But first I just want to read a couple of comments by some people who've read the book and reviewed it because it really does give it many kudos.
+TalkToMeGuy: All right, everybody, please just relax, take a deep breath, have a glass of water, and say goodbye because this is going to get, it's always exciting with Stephanie and I get to talk about glyphosate or, oh man, it's mind-blowing.
+But first, I just want to read a couple of comments by some people who've read the book and reviewed it because it really does give it many kudos.
 Toxic Legacy is both a scientific expose and a call to action.
-Senef's work will change the way we all think about food, Mark Hyman MD.
-Important nutritional guidance for consciousness consumers who want to avoid glyphosate-contaminated foods and improve their health.
-Toxic Legacy will stand shoulder to shoulder with Rachel Carson, Senate Spring, not just defining the pervasive threat to us and future generations, but more importantly articulating what we can do right now to change our destiny.
+Seneff's work will change the way we all think about food, Mark Hyman MD.
+Important nutritional guidance for conscientious consumers who want to avoid glyphosate-contaminated foods and improve their health.
+Toxic Legacy will stand shoulder to shoulder with Rachel Carson's Silent Spring, not just defining the pervasive threat to us and future generations, but more importantly articulating what we can do right now to change our destiny.
+David Polamotter, MD.

-TalkToMeGuy: That's mind-blowing.
-One pound per person.
-We should all get out a one pound bag of something and think about how much that is.
+TalkToMeGuy: That's really, that's amazing.
+That's mind-blowing.
+One pound per person, we should all get out a one pound bag of something and think about how much that is.

-It just is really blows my mind.
+TalkToMeGuy: It just is really blows my mind.
 And I think I'll start here.
-Was your research on glyphosate...
-Was your world of...
-Wow, glyphosate really started by your research on ADHD?
+Was your research on glyphosate or was your world of, wow, glyphosate really sort of started by your research on ADHD?
+Our autism was autism.

 I'm embarrassed to admit this was in 2012.
 I didn't know the word.
 But I was like, well, that sounds interesting.
 Let me check it out.